tienngthth/car-share-system/README.md

 ### Agent Pi

 1. Go to the ap directory.
+2. Go to source/model/client.py and update your server IP as host.
-2. Run python3 ./source/mainMenu.py in your console to start the console based application.
+3. Run python3 ./source/mainMenu.py in your console to start the console based application.

 #### Authentication flow